ajlane/elm-json-api/README.md

           Subtracts the given value from the current result
 ```

+And use that spec to generate code and documentation:

 ```bash
 elm-json-api --spec example.spec.yaml --namespace ExampleApi --out src
 ```

+That you can then import and use in an Elm application:

 ```elm
 import ExampleApi.Model exposing (CalculatorUrl, Operation(..))